 (c) if the rules provide for a rate to be payable that is higher than the rate applicable under paragraph (a) or (b), at the higher rate.

-(4) The deposit, debenture or co-operative capital unit must be repaid to the member or redeemed, as the case may be, as soon as repayment or redemption would not, in the opinion of the board, adversely affect the financial position of the co-operative.
+(4) The deposit, debenture or CCU must be repaid to the member or redeemed, as the case may be, as soon as repayment or redemption would not, in the opinion of the board, adversely affect the financial position of the co-operative.

-(5) The deposit, debenture or co-operative capital unit must in any case be repaid or redeemed within 10 years (or within any shorter period that the rules of the co-operative require) after the repurchase of the shares concerned.
+(5) The deposit, debenture or CCU must in any case be repaid or redeemed within 10 years (or within any shorter period that the rules of the co-operative require) after the repurchase of the shares concerned.

+[Section 164 amended by No. 7 of 2016 s.
+198.]

 165. Cancellation of shares

 (1) A co-operative must cancel any share purchased by or forfeited to the co-operative in accordance with this Act or the rules of the co-operative.